fiberseq/fibertools-rs/README.md

 - [x] improve speed of liftover closest in bamlift.
 It takes about 50% of the time.
 - [x] Add more test cases, learn about test modules in folders
 - [x] Set filters for ML depending on the model used

+# Contributing
+If you would like to contribute to `fibertools-rs`, please see the [CONTRIBUTING.md](/CONTRIBUTING.md) file for more information.